Another witness turns hostile in 2008 Malegaon blast case

+According to the prosecution, the witness is a relative of the absconding accused and has refused in court today that had given any statement to the police.

+Earlier in the month, another witness was declared hostile after he did not support the prosecution's case.

 The hostile witness had initially given statements under CrPC 161 and 164 when ATS was initially investigating the case.
-According to the prosecution, this is the 30th witness to turn hostile in the case
+According to the prosecution, this was the 30th witness to turn hostile in the case.

 In November last year, the 29th witness had turned hostile in the case.